Anbarasan-PM/Store-Analysis-using-Time-Series-Models/README.md

-# microsoft-stock-price-PREDICTION
+# Store Sales - Time Series Forecasting
-Using the appropriate Time Series Model for forecasting stock price of microsoft
+Using the appropriate Time Series Model for forecasting the sales of the store